MathieuNls/phd-seminar/03_bumper.md

 a result, we search seamlessly in the bug report and their fixes in natural language.

-As a more practical example, Figure \[fig:bumper-live\] illustrate a query on https://bumper-app.com.
+As a more practical example, Figure {fig:bumper-live} illustrate a query on https://bumper-app.com.
 The search term is “<span>*Exception*</span>” and we can see that 20,285 issues / tasks have been found in 25 ms This particular set of issues, displayed on the